 How Intern Connects to Your Tools

-A practical guide to connecting Intern with Slack, Gmail, Calendar, Notion, and the rest of your stack.
+A practical guide to connecting Intern with Gmail, Google Calendar, Slack, and Notion.

 Your tools stay the same.
-Intern joins them.
+They join them.

 One of the most common questions we get: "Do I need to learn a new interface?"

-No. Intern works inside the tools you already use.
-It doesn't replace Slack with its own chat.
-It doesn't replace Gmail with a custom inbox.
-It shows up in your existing stack as a team member — reading, drafting, and acting in the places where your work already happens.
+No. Your Intern works inside the tools you already use.
+They don't replace Slack with their own chat.
+They don't replace Gmail with a custom inbox.
+They show up in your existing stack as an approved assistant — reading, drafting, and acting in the places where your work already happens.

 Supported integrations

-• Notion — Reads docs, writes summaries, updates pages
+- Notion — reads docs, writes summaries, and updates pages

 How connection works